denten-books/plain-text/0-intro.md

 book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
 I then tap and poke at the surface until I find a small image that represents both my library and the book store, where I can "buy books."
-Buying books does not actually involve ownership or books.
+Buying books does not, however, involve the actual ownership of book objects.
 Rather, I agree to a licence that grants limited access to data, which the software then assembles into something resembling a book on the screen.
 I tap again to begin reading.
 The screen dims to match room ambiance as words fill the screen.
 One of the passages on the first page appears underlined: a number of other readers in my social circle must have found the passage notable.
 My finger slides along the glass surface to turn a "page."
 The device emits a muffled rustle to reinforce the pretense of manipulating paper.
 The image curls ever so slightly in a way that resembles the printed page as another "page" slides into view.
 My tiny library metaphor contains hundreds of such page metaphors.

 Despite appearances, the electronic metaphor-making device next to my computer has more in common with the smoke detector than it does with several paper volumes scattered across my desk.
-The electronic book and the smoke alarm contain printed circuit boards, capacitors, silicone chips, and resistors.
+The electronic book and the smoke alarm contain printed circuit boards, capacitors, and resistors.
 Both draw electric current.
 Both require firmware updates and both are governed by codes, political and computational.
 The smoke alarm and the mobile phone connect to the internet.
 They communicate with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
 The electronic book is none of those things.
 Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
 It tries to sell me things, showing me advertisements for cars, jewelry, and pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

 ## Thesis and Scope

-My aim in this book is to dispel a pervasive illusion.
-The electronic book draws a compelling figure that belies material realities of reading and writing, transformed by the advent of computation.
-The device on my desk is not a book, but a simulation of a book.
-And everything associated with reading this metaphor must in itself be understood under the sign of simulation.[^ln0-manovich] What kind of a metaphor is it?
-How did it come into being and how does it affect practices of literary interpretation?
-In *Plain Text* I come to terms with the conditions of *simulated textuality*.

-[^ln0-manovich]: See @manovich_there_2011, 53-106.

-"Software's ghostly presence produces and defies apprehension," Wendy Chun wrote in her *Programmed Visions* [@chun_programmed_2011, 3].
-But what happens when all text is a type of software?
-Friedrich Kittler ended his book on a similar note: in his vision, literature has been finally defeated by technologies of encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
-Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
-Unlike censorship or the burning of books, the dominion of computation proceeds by clandestine means.
-The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of discipline and control.
-I mean discipline and control in the sense of shaping
-affordances: a mode of physical regulation that structures the production, access, and the distribution of knowledge.
-The challenge of *Plain Text* will be in the description of such emerging but often occluded technological possibilities.
+*Plain Text* tells a story of a major morphological shift affecting all areas of culture production and textuality in particular.
+If I were to interrupt someone in the process of writing something in front of a computer and ask---Where do these words reside?---I would likely receive several conflicting answers in response.
+In some sense, the words reside on the screen, where they appear to view.
+In another sense, they live somewhere within the machine, on remote and often hermeneutically sealed surfaces: silicone chips, hard drives, flash memory cards.
+In yet another sense, the visible sign is still further removed from the context of its production.
+It is in the wires.
+It spreads across servers, routers, and data centers.
+The process of reading and writing no longer remains a solitary activity.
+Nor is the word confined to a singular location.
+What was once apparent now takes on a more complex shape, stretched between surfaces, across time and space.
+The book---this book, any book---gains a new structure.
+I do not mean the above figuratively.
+In the case of my writing words on a screen, using a keyboard, the text forms a kind of a live lattice---a multidimensional grid---which connects the tactile sense of the letter beneath my fingers to the optic and to the electromagnetic.
+All of these sensualities are present at once.
+In aggregate they incorporate the synchronic text.
+I cannot pass a note to the reader digitally in the same sense that one passes notes class, on paper.
+It is impossible to give the entire structure over to another.
+The text is irrevocably intertwined with my material contexts; it literally gains another shape when recreated under system configurations not fully congruent with my own.
+Much of the contemporary anxiety about the intrusion of computational culture in the everyday points to this fundamental reshaping of the sign, without naming it.
+The physical fracture of the electromagnetic inscription leads to its multivalence.
+The lattice opens a depth between the words, where forces of capital and control intervene to monitor, monetize, censor, or correct.

-A concern with the material conditions of simulated textuality leads us to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
+A concern with the material conditions of digital text leads us to a rich archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
 Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank